-Professor Darzi is a Consultant Surgeon and was knighted for his services in medicine and surgery in 2002.
-In 2007, he was introduced to the House of Lords and appointed Parliamentary Under-Secretary of State at the Department of Health to lead a major review of the NHS.
+Professor Darzi is a Consultant Surgeon who was knighted for his services to medicine and surgery in 2002.
+He has since worked in politics where in 2007 he was introduced to the House of Lords and appointed Parliamentary Under Secretary of State at the Department of Health to lead a major review of the UK National Health Service.
 He was Global Ambassador for Health and Life Sciences from 2009 until March 2013.

-1. You have some impressive credentials.
-What have you enjoyed most about your many-sided and varied career?
+You have some impressive credentials.
+What have you enjoyed most about your many-sided career?

 What I have enjoyed most is just that.
 The variety of the challenges that I have undertaken over the past years and overseeing their development and success.
 I have had the privilege of meeting and working with a great number of incredibly talented and passionate individuals along the way

 What is your assessment of the NHS innovation space currently?

 I think that we are currently in a very exciting time, where it is widely recognised that we need to encourage and support innovation within the NHS.
 Having recently been a panellist at the Health and Care Innovation EXPO run by NHS England, I was delighted to see a growing awareness of the NHS innovation space.

 The current focus is the development of digital technologies and there are endless opportunities for innovation in this field.

 What should the NHS do to boost medical entrepreneurship and innovation over the next five years?

 Innovation needs to remain a priority for the NHS.
 The recently published Accelerated Access Report by the Department of Health is hugely encouraging.
 It states that the aim is to “make the UK a world-leader in healthcare innovation, by creating flexible arrangements with innovators who are working on transformative new products.”
 These are the reassurances that young innovators need.